michaelbrewer/aws-lambda-events/docs/ses.md

 ## Response

-Response when doing a synchronous `RequestResponse` invocations
+Response when doing a synchronous `RequestResponse` invocations must be in the follow format

 `disposition` (String)